2014 Acura ILX 2.0L AutomaticNew Search Select Other Trims

-In addition to goodies such as power windows, locks and mirrors, base ILX models offer 16-inch alloy wheels, cloth sport seats with a fold-down rear seatback, a 6-speaker stereo, steering wheel-mounted audio, cruise and Bluetooth hands-free controls and automatic climate control.
+In addition to goodies such as power windows, locks and mirrors, base ILX models offer a fold-down rear seatback, a 6-speaker stereo, steering wheel-mounted audio, cruise and Bluetooth hands-free controls and automatic climate control.

-Premium models add 17-inch alloy wheels and Xenon HID headlights, with heated leather-trimmed seating and 10-way power driver controls, a 360-watt, 7-speaker sound system, a 5-inch display with rear camera and remote entry.
+Premium models add Xenon HID headlights, with heated leather-trimmed seating and 10-way power driver controls, a 360-watt, and a 7-speaker sound system.
 Premium-trim ILXs with the 2.4L engine also feature contrast seat stitching, stainless steel pedals and red gauge lighting.

 The ILX Technology Package steps things up inside the car with Acura navigation, real-time traffic and weather, a 10-speaker, 415-watt sound system with hard-drive storage, XM satellite radio, and more.

-All ILXs come loaded with standard safety features like anti-lock brakes, stability control, and six airbags.
+All ILXs come loaded with standard safety features including anti-lock brakes, stability control and six airbags.